CloudSlang/cs-intellij-plugin/README.md

 10. Make sure the __Classpath__ tab is selected.
 Add a new jar to sdk classpath.
 ![plugin](/screenshots/dev/add-to-sdk.png)

-12. Select the following jar and add it to classpath: __IntelliJ_Installation_Dir/plugins/yaml/lib/yaml.jar__
+12. Select the following jar and add it to classpath: __*IntelliJ_Installation_Dir*/plugins/yaml/lib/yaml.jar__

 13. __cloudslang-intellij-plugin__ depends on CloudSlang compiler.
 To be able to compile the code you have to add cloudslang-compiler to classpath.
 Navigate to __File > Project Structure > Libraries__.

 14. Locate __lib__ directory inside __cloudslang-idea-plugin__ and add it to the classpath.
-**You can add the entire lib folder to the classpath, you don't have to manually add each jar from inside**
+**You can add the entire lib folder to the classpath, you don't have to manually add each jar from inside.**

 Now, you should be able to successfully compile and run the code.
 <br />